vectos/vectos.github.io/posts/2017-05-16-telegram-bot-in-functional-scala.md

 - `sub <- Queries.subscriptions(voyageSubscription.subscriptionIds, delayedVoyage.ritNr).process.transact(xa)` - Will retrieve a list of watches which are not notified yet.
 Note that we use `.process` again to retrieve a query as a `Stream[Task, A]`.
 - `_ <- if(delayedVoyage.destinations.contains(sub.value.toStation)) Stream.eval(notify(sub, delayedVoyage)) else Stream.emit(())` - Will check if `delayedVoyage.destinations` contains the target station of the watcher.
 If so, we’ll notify otherwise we just continue.

-As you can see it’s very easy build a pull based stream processor by using fs2 and doobie.
+As you can see it’s very easily building a pull-based stream processor by using fs2 and doobie.

 # Conclusion and future work

 I liked writing code in the functional style in Scala.
-We explicitly capture side effects, push the effects to the outside of the program, pull based stream processing, easy configuration and excellent JSON encoding/decoding.
-The quality of these functional libraries are excellent.
+We explicitly capture side effects, push the effects to the outside of the program, pull-based stream processing, easy configuration, and excellent JSON encoding/decoding.
+The quality of these functional libraries is excellent.

 The work on this bot is not complete.
 It needs circuit breakers, setting up a watch can be conversational, etc.